Supersheep50/the-secret-of-the-hll-tomb/README.md

 - I created a Flowchart to help plan out the basic journey of the game.
 This helped massively when designing the tombs and the route the player would take to get to the end of the game.
 It also helped with regards to user input validation.

+- I also found the flowchart helped with initially working out the functions I would be using and how many would be needed.

-- I did up moving away from the original layout slightly.
+- I did end up moving away from the original layout slightly.
 Adding in more decisions for the user, a logbook and the ability to explore each path without a Game Over.

 ![Flowchart](/documents/flowchart/Python%20Project%20.png)